King of the Ring (1988)

-The 1988 King of the Ring was the fourth annual King of the Ring professional wrestling tournament produced by the World Wrestling Federation (WWF, now WWE).
+The 1988 King of the Ring was the fourth annual King of the Ring professional wrestling tournament produced by the World Wrestling Federation.
 The tournament was held on October 16, 1988 at the Providence Civic Center in Providence, Rhode Island as a special non-televised house show.
-The 1988 tournament was won by Ted DiBiase.
-In addition to the tournament, there was only one other match during the night.
+The 1988 tournament was won by Ted DiBiase. when he defeated Randy Savage in the final In addition to the tournament, there was only one other match during the night.
 In this match Jim Duggan defeated Dino Bravo (with Frenchy Martin) in a flag match.
 Duggan pinned Bravo when Martin accidentally hit Bravo with the flag.

 Production

 Background

-The King of the Ring tournament was an annual single-elimination tournament that was established by the World Wrestling Federation (WWF, now WWE) in 1985 with the winner being crowned the "King of the Ring."
+The King of the Ring tournament was an annual single-elimination tournament that was established by the World Wrestling Federation in 1985 with the winner being crowned the "King of the Ring."
 The 1988 tournament was the fourth King of the Ring tournament.
 It was held on October 16, 1988 at the Providence Civic Center in Providence, Rhode Island and like the previous years, it was a special non-televised house show.